 According to the FBI’s Uniform Crime Report, there was a violent crime rate of 802 per 100,000 people in 2017, as opposed to the national violent crime rate of 383 per 100,000 in the same year.

 But Tucson’s high crime rate doesn’t mean that the entire city is unsafe.
 However, if you’re moving to Tucson and wondering where to live, it’s best to thoroughly research the different neighborhoods in the city before finalizing your home.

 The neighborhoods are diverse here with some being safer than others, so finding a safe place to live in Tucson, Arizona shouldn’t be hard.
 Some safe parts are downtown, most of midtown, and communities to the north and east of the city.

-Thanks to the large student population in Tucson, there’s a ton of things to do here without burning a hole in your pocket.
-There are numerous cafes, shops, and restaurants apart from free events to attend.
-Keep your eyes and ears open for discounts and cheap events so you can have fun without breaking the bank.
+There are a ton of things to do in Tucson without burning a hole in your pocket.
+With endless hiking and biking trails, rock climbing, fishing, cafes, shops, and restaurants apart from free events to attend.

 Mountains to the left, right, and center.
 And even behind you!
 But that’s not even half the picture.
 Now imagine picturesque sunsets colored in vivid shades against a backdrop of minor mountain ranges and you’ve got an Instagrammer’s dream come true!

 Go hiking, running, mountain biking, trekking, horseback riding, swimming, and caving.
 Given the diverse terrain, there are other types of activities too like skiing or sledding.
 It comes as no surprise that it’s a paradise for outdoor lovers.
 Tucson is a bike-friendly city, with some of the best infrastructure for bicycles, prompting bikers into action not only on weekends but also on weekday mornings.